Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ## Design non-goals

 - **Fastest non-generic integer sort**: The staked design goals in combination are incompatible with this goal.
 The authors are aware of simple ways to improve integer performance by 10-20% if some of the design goals are ignored.
 For best in-class performance [vqsort](https://github.com/google/highway/tree/master/hwy/contrib/sort) by Mark Blacher, Joachim Giesen, Peter Sanders and Jan Wassenberg, can be used, assuming AVX2+ and Clang.
 For very small types `mem::size_of::<T>() <= mem::size_of::<16>()` a good counting or radix sort is almost certainly faster.
 More info here [10~17x faster than what?
 A performance analysis of Intel's x86-simd-sort (AVX-512)](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md).
 In addition, once the sort implementation has a run-time of multiple milliseconds or more, using multithreading becomes beneficial, which is out of the scope of `slice::sort_unstable`.
-- **Tiny binary-size**: Implementation complexity and binary-size are related, for projects that care about binary-size and or compile-time above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
+- **Tiny binary-size**: Implementation complexity and binary-size are related, for projects that care about binary-size and/or compile-time above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
 - **Varied compilers**: Only rustc using LLVM was tested and designed for.

 ## High level overview